mikkotikkanen/cfn-deploy/README.md

 # Options

-Command line and package.json options are same, API configuration uses camelCase for options.
+Command line and package.json options are same, programmatic configuration uses camelCase for options (if different, written in parenthesis).

 ## stack-name

 The name associated with the stack

-In API calls, use camelCase (`stackName`)
+__Note:__ In programmatic use: `stackName`

 ## template